How to Write an Article

 Professional articles are written for a particular audience of professionals in a given field (or sub-field).
 These articles are usually technical in nature and follow a range of formats typical of publications in the field.
 Most people who write professional articles follow a format specified by a professional organization or a particular publication.

 There are several types of articles called review articles.
-Book reviews, movie reviews, restaurant reviews and reviews of plays are often features printed in newspapers and magazines, and thus a special form of journalism article (see How to Write a Book Review).
+Book reviews, movie reviews, restaurant reviews and reviews of plays are often features printed in newspapers and magazines, and thus a special form of journalism article.
 Some review articles might take a different, more academic or theoretical tone if written as a professional article.

-A review article for research or professional purposes most often refers to a special type of research article called a literature review (see How to Write a Literature Review).
+A review article for research or professional purposes most often refers to a special type of research article called a literature review.
 Other forms of review article might look at consumer products (such as a technology review or a review of new automobiles).

 Once you have decided on the type of article you will write, read articles of that type.
 If you are writing an article for a professional journal, or one in that style, familiarize yourself with the journal.
 If you are writing for a particular magazine, get to know the magazine by reading several issues.
 Check writing guidelines.

 Writing an article requires familiarity with the subject.
 Even experts on a subject research a topic before writing about it.
-Start with research (see How to Write a Term Paper for helpful tips on doing research).
+Start with research.
 Research might take many forms--

 As you can see, there are a variety of ways to do research--not all of it in the library, although often including library research.
 No matter what form your research takes, it is rather important to know your subject.